 The Athletics Committee shall:

-Establish eligibility requirements for participation in intercollegiate athletics and monitor compliance.
+Establish and monitor eligibility for, and compliance with, requirements for participation in intercollegiate athletics in coordination with the Faculty Athletic

 In cooperation with the Scholarship Office, determine policies concerning allocation of athletic grants when available, in accordance with conference policies.

-Make personnel recommendations in the athletic area to the Vice Chancellor for Student Affairs and Enrollment Management.
+Make personnel recommendations in the athletic area to the Chancellor of IU South

 Section 1.
 Selection